chijioke-ibekwe/spring-security-jwt/README.md

    - A postgres database running on `localhost:5431`, and
    - A pgAdmin UI running on `localhost:5050` for managing the database.

-4. Using the `pgAdmin` interface or your `psql`, create a database called `starter`.
+4. Using the `pgAdmin` interface or your `psql`, create a database called `spring-security-jwt`.
 If you wish to name this database something different, make sure to update the database configuration in the `application.yml` file.

 5. Setup an env variable called `SECRET_KEY`.
 This value will be used in signing and decoding your JWT.